US Finishing/Cone Mills

 The US Finishing/Cone Mills site includes an area used for various manufacturing operations from 1903 until 2003.
 EPA placed the site on the National Priorities List (NPL) in 2011 because of contaminated surface water, ground water and sediment resulting from facility operations.
 EPA and the South Carolina Department of Health and Environmental Control (SCDHEC) have investigated site conditions and taken steps to clean up the site in order to protect people and the environment from contamination.
 The public water system provides water supplies to nearby residents and businesses.
 To EPA’s knowledge, contaminated ground water has not affected drinking water supplies.

-EPA is currently conducting a short-term cleanup action to demolish facility buildings and secure the site.
+EPA completed a short-term cleanup action to demolish facility buildings and secure the site in April 2012.
 EPA is also conducting an extensive investigation to fully assess site-related threats to people living near the site and the environment and to evaluate cleanup options.
 EPA selected this site as an Integrated Cleanup Initiative pilot project to demonstrate an innovative combination of management approaches and cleanup techniques.

 The site includes the US Finishing/Cone Mills property at 3555 Buncombe Road, three miles north of downtown Greenville, South Carolina.
 Surroundings include Langston Creek and Highway 253 to the east, a residential neighborhood to the west, Old Buncombe Road to the north and Reedy River to the south.
 The residential neighborhood includes low-income and minority residents.
 The site also includes other areas that US Finishing/Cone Mills used as part of its operations as well as areas impacted by the facility.
 These areas, surrounded mostly by residential and commercial areas, include: